 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Embarking on a road trip that delves into remote regions is no simple undertaking.
-It’s important to pack absolutely everything you need, because there’s every chance you won’t have access to internet, groceries or clean drinking water.
+Embarking on a road trip is no simple undertaking.
+It’s important to pack absolutely everything you need if you are driving to remote areas, just in case you don't have access to the internet, groceries or clean drinking water.

-Don’t rely on buying bottled water, six 750ml bottles per day doesn’t help the environment.
+Don’t rely on buying bottled water, six 750ml bottles per day don’t help the environment.
 Invest in some good quality water cans and be on your way.

 When driving remotely always carry extra jerry cans of fuel.
 Gas stations are few and far between in the wilderness, and you can’t rely on a gas station being open until all hours – so whenever you do pass one, fill up both your car and jerry cans of fuel when you can.

 If you are driving in well-populated areas, jerry cans of fuel aren't always necessary.
 Studying your route will help make sure you plan ahead for these scenarios.